Georges Méliès was one of the most influential directors in the history of film, but who was Georges Méliès?

 Georges also claimed that he himself was an attendant at the first paid screening of a film ever, which wasn’t historically proven, but it is in fact plausible, because August Lumière, one of the brothers Lumière, who were the ones screening the film, was the upper neighbor of Georges.
 Around that time Georges his interest in film began to grow and in 1896 he started to create his own films.
 In the beginning of his film career he used an illegal invention based on Thomas Edison’s Kinetoscoop.
 Georges his first film was called Le cauchemar which translates to The Nightmare.
 This film wasn’t long at all; it only stretched a timespan of around one minute.
 He also starred himself in the short, he is the man lying in the bed.

-As you can see in the short film, there are quite a lot of cuts in the short film.
+As you can see in the short film, there are quite a lot of cuts.
 This was very characteristic of Méliès.
-In his later films you can notice that he has become better at it, and that they have become less notable.
-What you also might have noticed watching the film is that the setting is quite fantasy-like and contain more or less a story.
-Georges Méliès was the first director ever to create a movie that had a story and was made up.
+In his later films, you can notice that he has become better at it and that they have become less noticeable.
+Something else you also might have noticed while watching the film is that the setting is quite fantasy-like and that it more or less tells a story.
+Georges Méliès was the first director ever to create a movie that had a made up story.
 You could call him the inventor of “narrative films”.
-Before that the films that were made were about real life, and were the “grandparents” of what we nowadays call documentaries.
-I’ve also said that the film was quite fantasy-like, which is also a red line in Georges Méliès his work.
-All of his films contain some magical elements.
+Before that, films that were made were about real life and were the “grandparents” of what we nowadays call documentaries.
+I’ve also said that the film was quite fantasy-like, which is also a red line throughout all of Georges Méliès’s work.
+All of his films contain magical elements in some shape or form.
 Another thing that I might want to say is that Georges did everything that you see in the film himself: he directed, starred, wrote and also made up the tricks that you see on screen.

 What Georges Méliès also did was weaving together his knowledge of film and his knowledge of magic.
 This he did by again, editing.
 His films contain people appearing and disappearing in smoke, flying creatures that were manned by people in black costumes… The list goes on and on: Georges was a creative minded person.
 Georges was the pioneer of special effects and he also often showed that reality can be distorted.
 A good example of these previously named things is Georges Méliès short film called The Haunted Castle.
 In that film I find the special effects to be handled very well, and I also think that this is one of Georges Méliès his best films.
 Here is a link, so you can watch it yourself: